 I love soups and I love Thai food so this is a wonderful combination.
 Coconut and Thai Red Curry Lentil Soup is very hearty for a cold winter’s night so if you love soup and Thai food, this one’s for you!
 Don’t be afraid of the red curry paste as you can add just a little bit to start with.
 If you like it hotter, than add a bit more.
 This soup was amazingly delicious!!!
-To see how it’s made, keep reading!
+To see how I make my Coconut and Thai Red Curry Lentil Soup, keep reading!

 1 medium to large onion, diced